 Compact in size, the Reno hatchback has almond-shaped headlights that flank a grille sporting the Suzuki logo.
 What Suzuki calls "muscular" wheel arches surround 15-inch steel wheels.
 Wraparound taillights bring up the rear.

 Suzuki highlights the Reno's "gracefully rising style lines and athletically refined side profile."
-The roof can accept equipment racks for carrying skis and mountain bikes.
 The door handles are color-keyed, and the car has protective bodyside moldings.
 Heated power mirrors are standard, and a power moonroof is available.
 Built on a 102.4-inch wheelbase, the Reno is 169.1 inches long overall and 56.9 inches tall.

 Suzuki says the five-occupant Reno has more front and rear legroom than the Mazda3 or Matrix.
 Three head restraints are fitted to a 60/40-split, folding rear seat.
 Standard seating surfaces in the two-tone interior are cloth-upholstered.